 The `group-hover` Trick

-Sometimes you want the icon to change differently than the text.
-Tailwind's group modifier is perfect for this.
+Sometimes you want the icon to change differently than the text next to it.
+Tailwind's group modifier is the perfect tool for this scenario.

 <a href="#" class="group flex items-center p-4 bg-white border rounded-lg hover:border-indigo-500 transition-all">